10 smarter ways to find a job

 Agency work for students tends to be poorly paid, often pretty boring and (depending on the job) lacking in long-term security and prospects.

-9. Check out careers fairs
+Check out career fairs

 Careers and graduate fairs aren't just about the freebies (although these are always a welcome perk!).